 Cell Phones: NONE.
 Please be courteous and respectful of others.
 Silent mode during lecture and discussion.
 Not allowed in sight or within hearing during exams, subject to confiscation.
 NO phone conversations in lecture hall or in discussion class - before class, during class, after class - AT ANY TIME!
 NO texting - before class, during class, after class - AT ANY TIME!
 If you must talk or text, take it outside!!!

 Photography: NONE.
-No photography of posted quiz/exam keys.
-No photography of discussion/lecture blackboard / whiteboard.
+No photography of posted guiz or exam keys.
+No photography of discussion or lecture blackboard or whiteboard content.

 Recording: NONE.
 No recording of lectures.